Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 In the 1970s, the MOPP and the COPP scheme were considered as standard treatment for advanced stage Hodgkin lymphoma.
 In the first two trial generations for advanced stage patients, HD3 (1982-1988) and HD6 (1988-1993), different numbers of cycles (3-4 cycles) of COPP/ABVD with and without subsequent radiotherapy were compared to each other.
 The cure rates could be improved with the new therapy compared to treatment with MOPP or COPP, but they were still not satisfying.

 Therefore, in the HD9 trial the BEACOPP regimen was introduced.
 This treatment scheme consists of almost the same drugs as COPP and ABVD, but they are administered at different doses and times.
 Moreover, a highly efficacious substance, etoposide, was added to the scheme.
 Baseline BEACOPP and escalated BEACOPP (which uses increased doses for adriamycin, cyclophosphamide and etoposide) were tested as new schemes and compared to the COPP/ABVD standard.
 With a 5-year survival rate of 91%, it could be shown that escalated BEACOPP is superior to the so far used regimens.
-Due to the results achieved with escalated BEACOPP in the HD9 trial, the standard treatment for advanced Hodgkin lymphoma was changed to 8 cycles of escalated BEACOPP and subsequent irradiation of residual tumors ≥ 1.5 cm.

 The escalated BEACOPP regimen is highly effective, however, it is also hematotoxic (damaging to the bone marrow) and it has a higher potential for causing late effects.
-The HD15 trial (2003-2008) was designed to find out whether it is possible to reduce the number of patients who are given additional radiotherapy.
-For this purpose, a PET examination was performed after chemotherapy to assess residual tumor tissue >= 2.5 cm.
-It was the first time that this examination technique was employed in this context.
-The trial results showed that radiotherapy can be omitted in patients with a negative PET result after chemotherapy without increasing the risk for progress or early relapse of the disease.
-(Publication of the HD15 study)
+The HD15 trial (2003-2008) was designed to find out whether it is possible to reduce the number of patients who receive additional radiotherapy.
+This was the first time when the PET examination technique came into use for diagnostic purposes.

 Studies on relapsed Hodgkin lymphoma